Brazil's Lula knew about vote buying scheme - newspaper

 According to the report, Valerio gave the testimony voluntarily in a bid to reduce his sentence after he and 24 other former Lula aides and associates were convicted in a landmark trial heard by Brazil's Supreme Court.

-Though Valerio still received a stiff 40-year prison sentence, the circumstances of his testimony are likely to cast doubt on his claims.
-Among other crimes, Valerio was convicted of handling the money used in the scheme, which involved payoffs to legislators in exchange for Congressional support.
+Though he still received a stiff 40-year prison sentence, the circumstances of Valerio's testimony are likely to cast doubt on his claims.
+Among other crimes, Valerio was convicted for handling the money used in the scheme, which involved payoffs to legislators in exchange for Congressional support.

 The trial exposed crimes at the core of the administration of Brazil's beloved former president and was hailed as a sign that the country is growing less tolerant of the corruption long rife in local, state, and national politics.

-Rousseff rejected the allegations as a "deplorable" attempt to smear the image of her mentor and predecessor.

-"I reject all these attempts - this isn't the first one - to try to tarnish the immense respect that the Brazilian people have for him," she said during a press conference with French President Francois Hollande.
-"It's deplorable."

-Though Lula's legacy has been dented by the corruption scandal, the trial has done little to sap his star power - even after officials including a former treasurer of the PT, as the Workers' Party is known, and Jose Dirceu, his once-powerful chief of staff, were convicted.
+Though Lula's legacy has been tarnished by the convictions, the trial has done little to sap his star power - even after officials including a former treasurer of the PT, as the Workers' Party is known, and Jose Dirceu, his once-powerful chief of staff, were convicted.

 That could change if the allegations made by Valerio were proven.
 Critics have long alleged that the scheme could not have been carried out without Lula's knowledge, or tacit approval, but so far no proof of either has surfaced.